About the College

 Other early leaders of the program included:

-• Gayle Walker, 1926-1942, who had been Fogg's assistant.
+- Gayle Walker, 1926-1942, who had been Fogg's assistant.

-• Harold Hamil, 1942-1944, who resigned to take an editorial position with a St. Louis newspaper.
+- Harold Hamil, 1942-1944, who resigned to take an editorial position with a St. Louis newspaper.

-• Forest Blood, interim 1944-1946, a business professor identified with the study of advertising.
+- Forest Blood, interim 1944-1946, a business professor identified with the study of advertising.

 After the end of World War II, the University of Nebraska J School made several important advances:

-• Dr. William Swindler was named director in 1946.
+- Dr. William Swindler was named director in 1946.

-• New quarters in Burnett Hall became available in 1948.
+- New quarters in Burnett Hall became available in 1948.

-• Advertising classes continued to be part of the curriculum in cooperation with the Business College.
+- Advertising classes continued to be part of the curriculum in cooperation with the Business College.

-• Broadcast news classes were established in cooperation with the Speech Department, which had started to offer radio courses in 1937.
+- Broadcast news classes were established in cooperation with the Speech Department, which had started to offer radio courses in 1937.

 When Swindler went on to become a law professor at the College of William and Mary, William Hall became director in 1956 and led the expansion of the school's curriculum:

-• When KUON-TV came on the air in 1954, the public television station's facilities made it possible for the college to offer television classes.
+- When KUON-TV came on the air in 1954, the public television station's facilities made it possible for the college to offer television classes.

-• All broadcasting courses moved to the School of Journalism in 1963.
+- All broadcasting courses moved to the School of Journalism in 1963.

-• The advertising sequence of courses was developed during this time,
+- The advertising sequence of courses was developed during this time,

-• The news-editorial major became very successful in the national Hearst Awards competition.
+- The news-editorial major became very successful in the national Hearst Awards competition.

 These national successes resulted in a White House meeting with President Kennedy, a meeting that included Director Hall, Professor Neale Copple and several students.

-• The news-editorial, broadcasting and advertising majors were improved.
+- The news editorial, broadcasting, and advertising majors were improved.

-• Broadcasting and advertising majors joined the news-editorial majors as approved for accreditation in 1972.
+- Broadcasting and advertising majors joined the news-editorial majors as approved for accreditation in 1972.

-• Radio station KRNU (FM) went on the air in 1970 to provide professional opportunities for broadcasting students.
+- Radio station KRNU (FM) went on the air in 1970 to provide professional opportunities for broadcasting students.

-• The J-School moved to three floors in Avery Hall in 1972.
+- The J-School moved to three floors in Avery Hall in 1972.

-In 1974 the Nebraska Legislature passed a bill authorizing a graduate program for journalism/mass communication.
-By 1976 the graduate courses were realities.
+In 1974, the Nebraska Legislature passed a bill authorizing a graduate program for journalism/mass communication.
+By 1976, the graduate courses were realities.
 By the 1990s, the journalism graduate program was available to professional journalists throughout the world via several satellite and Internet technologies.

-In 1979 the NU Board of Regents elevated the program from department status in the College of Arts and Sciences to an independent position.
+In 1979, the NU Board of Regents elevated the program from department status in the College of Arts and Sciences to an independent position.
 Neale Copple's title was changed to dean.
 A 1985 adjustment in Nebraska laws that govern the University of Nebraska changed the official name to the College of Journalism.
 The current name, the College of Journalism and Mass Communications, was adopted in the early 1990s.

 When Copple retired in 1990, Dr. Will Norton, then chair of the Department of Journalism at the University of Mississippi, became dean.
-Norton, who continued the emphasis on blending professional and academic expertise, led the program toward even greater involvement and influence on the national and international level.
+Norton, who continued the emphasis on blending professional and academic expertise, led the program toward even greater involvement and influence on the national and international levels.

 Norton helped develop a plan to get more space and more modern facilities for the program.
 With the acquisition of the former Security Mutual Life building, renamed Harold and Marian Andersen Hall, the College of Journalism and Mass Communications began a new era in 2001.
 When Norton left Nebraska in 2009, professor Charlyne Berens served as interim dean for a year.

 From 2010 to 2020, the college experienced rapid change as it grew and evolved with the industry.
-Gary Kebbel, whose background was in online news and whose most recent position was with the Knight Foundation, was the dean from 2010 until 2012 when he was named to head the Center for Mobile Media, a campus wide initiative at University of Nebraska–Lincoln.
+Gary Kebbel, whose background was in online news and whose most recent position was with the Knight Foundation, was the dean from 2010 until 2012 when he was named to head the Center for Mobile Media, a campus-wide initiative at the University of Nebraska–Lincoln.
 James O'Hanlon was then named interim dean.
-During his term he helped the college establish professional academic advising to support students and help them graduate from college in four years.
+During his term, he helped the college establish professional academic advising to support students and help them graduate from college in four years.
 Maria Marron was named dean in 2014.
 Marron bolstered the college’s advising and recruiting and increased enrollment during her time as dean.
-In 2016, she oversaw the college’s successful reaccreditation by the Association for Education in Journalism and Mass Communications, continuing the college’s almost seven decades long history as the only accredited journalism program in Nebraska.
+In 2016, she oversaw the college’s successful reaccreditation by the Association for Education in Journalism and Mass Communications, continuing the college’s almost seven decades-long history as the only accredited journalism program in Nebraska.
 In 2017, the college established two new academic programs.
 The first is an undergraduate major in sports media and communication that provides students the opportunity to learn communication skills from across advertising and public relations, broadcasting and journalism and apply them to the sports industry.
 The second is a graduate certificate in public relations and social media that provides an opportunity for working professionals to graduate level skills they can immediately apply in their careers.

 In 2018, Amy Struthers became interim dean.
 Struthers worked to connect alumni with current students and created innovative pop-up classes to expose students to the latest industry trends.
 In 2019, the college developed a second graduate certificate in financial communications in partnership with the UNL College of Business.